 Proper management gives you transparency and accountability regarding the campaign tasks and any sensitive information in your campaign assets.

-Depending on how involved your team’s leadership is in your marketing campaigns, you can assign them roles such as marketing campaign manager, owner, and lead.
-This will help identify who you need to inform and consult on the campaign performance.
+Depending on your team’s leadership involvement in your B2B marketing campaigns, you can assign them roles such as marketing campaign manager, owner, and lead.

-At the same time, this can help you understand who is responsible and accountable for the campaign’s success.
+At the same time, this can also help you understand who is responsible and accountable for the campaign’s success.

 With structured management on your side, you can expect sufficient budget, time, and resource allocation to meet your campaign goals.